uio-library/bibrex/README.md

 #### Database setup

-Is Postgres needed?
 Bibrex mostly make use of the database-agnostic layer provided by Laravel, but has a few couplings to PostgresSQL through the use of Postgres-specific functionality like the [CITEXT](https://www.postgresql.org/docs/9.1/citext.html) and [JSONB data types](https://www.postgresql.org/docs/9.4/datatype-json.html), and the [ILIKE operator](https://www.postgresql.org/docs/8.3/functions-matching.html).
-It shouldn't be too much effort to make it work with another databse if needed though.
+It shouldn't be too much effort to make it work with another databse if needed, but it's definitely easier to get started with Postgres.

 For a local setup, start by creating a Postgres user, and a database: